mosip/documentation/docs/ABIS-APIs.md

 ```

 ## Identify
-* All Insert requests added to the queue earlier must be serviced by ABIS when performing an IDENTIFY request.
+* All Insert requests added to the queue earlier must be serviced by ABIS when performing an Identify request.
 * Identify request provides a 1:N comparison.
 The given input is compared either against the gallery passed or if the gallery is not specified the entire database.
 * The input for comparison can be provided by referenceID or referenceURL.
 	* If the referenceID is given it is used as the preferred option.
 The given referenceID must be existing in the ABIS database else ABIS will throw and error.